This extractor uses the YouTube Data API to extract data about your YouTube channels or your YouTube activity.

 Authorize the account to be redirected to Google, and authorize the extractor to access your YouTube data.

-Either choose one of the predefined templates, or define your own configuration directly using the JSON editor.
+You can also define your own configuration directly using the JSON editor.
 The extractor runs on Generic Extractor.

 To give a simple example, the configuration to get info about your own channel looks like this: